 Another article states that some truckers are threatening to have a "three lane roadblock" if they are given a hard time.

-Did you know that there are state laws on the books for impeding traffic in Maryland and Virginia?
 If professional truck drivers decide to take the law into their own hands, they may have to endure a whole series of legal complications.

 Because of the publicity associated with this event, additional law enforcement may be present to aggressively target truckers whose rigs are seen via traffic cameras to circle the beltway more than twice or whose rigs are parked along or near the beltway.